ohaiwalt/service-orchestration-tech-test/README.md

 Your task is to build appropriate orchestration as code for a deployment of the provided service container and the redis database it connects to that could receive public traffic from users.

 If you use a Kubernetes based solution, you do not need to include setting up a K8s cluster.
 As long as we can apply the code/templates to any kube cluster, that is sufficient.
+Make sure your code works targeting a fresh kubernetes cluster, minikube installation, etc. You don't need all the bells and whistles for the test, target more of an MVP.
+There will be time in later interviews to elaborate on how you would approach a more fully featured setup.

 If you use tools specific to a single Cloud provider, use AWS.